Sanoojan/REFace/README.md

 [Other_dependencies/Hopenet_pose/hopenet_robust_alpha1.pkl](https://github.com/human-analysis/RankGAN/blob/master/models/hopenet_robust_alpha1.pkl)

+### Alternatively, all the models can be downloaded directly from our [huggingface repo](https://huggingface.co/Sanoojan/REFace/blob/main) and replace the Other_dependencies folder, and eval_tool/Deep3DFaceRecon_pytorch_edit/BFM folder.

 ## Testing

 To test our model on a dataset with facial masks (Follow dataset preparation), you can use `scripts/inference_test_bench.py`.
 For example,